mightyiam/bookkeeping/readme.md

 let mut sum = Sum::new();
 sum.set_amount_for_unit(100, usd_key);
 book.insert_move(1, 0, bank_key, wallet_key, sum, ());
-// Created and inserted a move of 100 USD from the bank account to the wallet account.
+// Created and inserted a move of 100 USD from the bank account to the
-// Isn't this fun?
+// wallet account.
+Isn't this fun?

-// Now, let's see some balances, using the index of this most recent transaction. let balance = book.account_balance_at_transaction(income_key, 1);
+// Now, let's see some balances, using the index of this most recent
+// transaction:
+let balance = book.account_balance_at_transaction(income_key, 1);
 assert_eq!(
     balance.amounts().collect::<Vec<_>>(),